ComfyUI-Workflow/awesome-comfyui/README.md

 - [**ComfyUI_depthMapOperation**](https://github.com/chri002/ComfyUI_depthMapOperation): A simple set of nodes to generate a point cloud from an image and its depth map, perform transformations and some basic operations.
 - [**ComfyUI_Model_Cache**](https://github.com/infinigence/ComfyUI_Model_Cache): A model cached-loader custom node for ComfyUI.
 - [**ComfyUI_RS-SaturationNode**](https://github.com/Raykosan/ComfyUI_RS-SaturationNode): Professional image saturation control with artifact and highlight protection.
-- [**NoteManager**](https://github.com/Danteday/ComfyUI-NoteManager): A powerful extension for ComfyUI that enables adding notes to many node in your workflow.
-Keep track of important settings, reminders, and workflow documentation directly within your ComfyUI canvas.
 - [**ComfyUI-DAAM**](https://github.com/nisaruj/comfyui-daam): ComfyUI custom nodes for Diffusion Attentive Attribution Maps (DAAM)
 - [**As_ComfyUI_CustomNodes**](https://github.com/flyingshutter/As_ComfyUI_CustomNodes): Manipulation nodes for Image, Latent
 - [**ComfyUI_Pilgram**](https://github.com/kinfolk0117/ComfyUI_Pilgram): Use [a/Pilgram2](https://github.com/mgineer85/pilgram2) filters in ComfyUI